shader-slang/slang/docs/README.md

 Contributors
 ------------

-For contributors to the Slang project, the information under the [`design/`](design/) diretory may help explain the rationale behind certain design decisions and help when ramping up in the codebase.
+For contributors to the Slang project, the information under the [`design/`](design/) directory may help explain the rationale behind certain design decisions and help when ramping up in the codebase.

 Research
 --------